MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 > but has manifested in several PRs, and would need to be resurrected.

-Following the stream header, a checkpoint stream contains its checkpoint ID as an 8-bit prefix integer.
+Following the stream header, a checkpoint stream contains its checkpoint ID as an 8-bit prefix integer and a list of checkpoints on which this checkpoint depends.

+.
 The remainder of the stream's data consists of the instructions defined in this section.
 Checkpoint IDs begin at zero and increment by one for each new checkpoint.